Megakuul/leaderboard/README.md

    ```

-Finally add a dns entry pointing the application's domain to the CloudFront address (found in the SAM output).
+Then add a dns entry pointing the application's domain to the CloudFront address (found in the SAM output).

+In the last step, we need to configure the dns to support our SES (Simple Email Service) configuration.
+For this, you will need to set some dns entries on the application's domain:

+1. The `dmarc` entry is used to specify the behavior for `spf` and `dkim` failures.
+The recommended strict configuration is provided in the SAM output as `SPFEntries`.
+2. The `spf` entry is used to specify which server is allowed to send mail from this domain.
+Here we set `include:amazonses.com` so that mail servers use the SPF configuration of SES (containing the respective ip's).
+The recommended strict configuration is provided in the SAM output as `SPFEntries`.
+3. The `dkim` records are required to verify the mail signature. `dkim` needs three different entries and is also serving the purpose of validating the applications' domain on SES.
+The required configuration is provided in the SAM output as `DKIMEntries`.

 ### Remove the system